For Leaf-Loving Women

 1. Get you some dang cute boots, girl.
 Though I live in the Midwest where boots are not only a fashion statement but a winter-weather staple, I have noticed in the last few years that riding boots are worn coast to coast, regardless of weather.
 They can be worn with tights and a dress if it is warm enough or over layered jeans and long-johns.
 The point is, they are functional but they make a statement!
 Any outfit looks suddenly polished with a pair of leather boots included.

 2. Make a Fall wreath for the front door.
 You and I both know a dozen ways to use pine cones and fall leaves in your home, and some of them are pretty stinkin’ cute.
+They defiantly look better hanging on your door rather than blocking up your gutters which is why investing in a shield guard, found at websites like https://www.mastershieldatl.com/, for example, is such a good idea.
+Not only will these protect your gutters from being damaged, but will also mean the leaves will end up on the ground, making them the perfect additions to any wreaths.
 Make a girls’ night out of it and each bring one or two of the necessary supplies.
 Check here for some especially festive options.

 3. Carve a pumpkin!
 Remember when you were little and you squealed with mixed horror and delight over the spaghetti insides of a recently carved pumpkin?
 Maybe you made your Dad do the “yucky” part of scooping the innards out while you drew a face on for him to carve?
 Or maybe you were elbow-deep in the stuff with your siblings?
 Regardless, pumpkin carving is a must for the Fall season.
 You absolutely do not need kids in your life to enjoy this.
 Get some girlfriends and do it over wine and tapas (careful with those knives!) or do it yourself!
 Scoop those spaghetti insides!
 Roast those pumpkin seeds!
 Display your creation proudly on your porch.